1U21CA032/Garment-ManageMent-System/README.md

 - Add new employee details, display all employees, or fetch specific details.

 ## Database Configuration (Optional)
 - The application uses a MySQL database for storing employee details.
-Modify the connection details in the `sql` method in the `n` class if needed.
+Modify the connection details in the `mysql` method in the `employe` class if needed.

 ## Contributors
 - [JEGADEESHWARAN](https://github.com/1U21CA032)